The-going/evlproject/content/dovetail/pipeline/usage/interrupt_protection.md

 {{% notice tip %}}
-Using this set of helpers only makes sense from out-of-band code, typically in the real-time core implementation.
+Using this set of helpers only makes sense from out-of-band code, typically in a real-time core implementation.
 Calling them from any other context would be highly suspicious.
 Adapting in-band code to interrupt pipelining might involve using the `hard_local_*()` set instead, but only in marginal cases, always with extreme care.